 Don’t miss the Roman amphitheater, the largest surviving one in the Balkans, with a former capacity of 20,000 spectators.
 Founded by Greek colonists in the 7th century B.C., it is now home to tons of Roman and Byzantine heritage.
 Other major attractions include the Byzantine city walls and the Dürres Archaeological Museum, Albania’s largest of its kind.

-A day trip to Dürres should also involve some downtime on one of the beaches of Albania’s southern Adriatic coast.
+A day trip to Dürres should also involve some downtime on one of the beaches on the Albanian southern Adriatic coast.
 Dürres Beach, for example, lies just south of the city center and is no less than 10 kilometers long.
 Countless hotels and other tourist facilities line this beach, the most visited beach and one of Albania’s most popular tourist attractions.

 24. Drink Rakija At Komiteti

 In a city full of hipster coffee cafes, Komiteti was one of our favorites.
 Fully equipped with objects and furniture from Albania’s long and complex history, it serves as a place where people meet, discover artifacts from the past, and wonder what it means to be Albanian.

 Komiteti, whose owner, Arber Zepani, combined his extensive collection of more than 17,000 antiques with a bar to create a hybrid coffee museum, is a unique space full of educational antiques and vintage furniture timeless treasures, and clothing from all eras and parts of Albania.

 25. Join A Jazzy Evening At Tirana Ekspress